 - Bamboo charcoal deep cleans and deodorizes

-- The scent is spicy with top notes of anise and clove
+- The essential oil blend is warm and spicy with top notes of anise and clove

 How To Use

 What Should I Use With My Natural Soap to Clean My Body?

 The purpose of soap is to combine with oil and dirt on the body, which allows water to wash it away.
 The method you use to cleanse your skin is really a personal preference.
 We thought we would share just a few examples.